 The primary aim of the evaluation was to evaluate how often North Yorkshire and North-East FCAMHS make the appropriate recommendations where animal maltreatment is highlighted within a referral.
 Out of the 49 referrals that included animal maltreatment concerns across both North Yorkshire and North East FCAMHS areas, 29 (59.18%) were referred for local consultation.
 Out of the 30 referrals that included animal maltreatment concerns in the North East FCAMHS area, 23 (76.67%) were referred for local consultation.
 All 19 referrals that reported animal maltreatment concerns in the North Yorkshire area received a SPA advice letter; six (31.58%) were referred for local consultation.

-In total out of the 49 referrals where animal maltreatment concerns were mentioned, advice relating to these concerns was provided either in an advice/SPA letter or consultation in 20 (40.82%) of these cases.
+Out of the 49 referrals where animal maltreatment concerns were mentioned, advice relating to these concerns was provided either in an advice/SPA letter or consultation in 20 (40.82%) of these cases.
 Within the 29 consultation reports, specific advice in relation to animal maltreatment was evident in 14 (48.28%) cases.
 Within the 19 SPA letters, six (31.58%) provided specific advice in relation to animal maltreatment.

 Out of the 20 cases where advice was given, the most common advice given was signposting to the RSPCA (N=15, 75%), followed by closer supervision of the young person, either in person or regarding online activity (N=9, 45%).
 One referral was also signposted to Barnardo’s.
 Out of the 29 referrals where no advice was given regarding animal maltreatment concerns, five (17.24%) of these referrals still had conversations with FCAMHS that provided information that suggested appropriate actions had already been taken to safeguard the animal harmed.